 The human body contains approximately 3.5 pounds (lb) of probiotic bacteria.
 This is more than the weight of the brain.

-Probiotics are normally consumed in fermented foods with active live cultures such as yogurt.
+Probiotics are also consumed in fermented foods with active live cultures, such as yogurt.
 They are available in supplement form as capsules, liquids, and powders.

-It should be noted that many of the possible health benefits of probiotics still require more scientific research to be proven.
+It should be noted that many of the possible health benefits of probiotics still require further confirmation and research.

 2) Brain function

 Probiotics may be beneficial for brain function.
-Researchers at UCLA found that brain function improved among healthy women who regularly consumed probiotic-containing yogurt.
+Researchers at UCLA found that brain function improved among healthy women who regularly consumed yogurt containing probiotics.

-Mitchell L. Jones, M.D., Ph.D Jones, co-founder and chief science officer of the company that formulated the probiotic said that the study showed that the probiotics can reduce cholesterol esters "and in particular reduce the cholesterol esters associated with 'bad' saturated fatty acids in the blood."
+Dr. Mitchell Jones, one of the authors of the study, showed that probiotics can "in particular reduce the cholesterol esters associated with "bad" saturated fatty acids in the blood."

 4) Blood pressure

 In addition, this study shows that probiotics can increase vitamin D levels in the blood through their metabolic processes.
 Vitamin D also helps to prevent the increase of blood pressure.
 More clinical trials are required to confirm the blood pressure benefits of probiotics.

 5) Irritable bowel syndrome